Call for Proposals

-- Teaching Fellows will submit an interim report after each year of their appointment, in which they summarize their successes and detail how their project funds were used during that year.
-Interim reports are due by June 30th each year for Fellowships that started on July 1st; and December 30th for Fellowships that start January 1st.
+- Teaching Fellows will submit an interim report after each year of their appointment, in which they summarize their successes and provide a detailed breakdown of the use of project funds during that year.
+Interim reports are due by April 30th each year for Fellowships that start on May 1st.

-- All continuing members of full-time faculty who are either limited term, tenure-track, or tenured from any Western Faculty (main campus).
-For the 2013-14 competition, limited duties faculty members are not eligible.
+- All continuing members of full-time faculty (main campus) who are either limited term, tenure-track, or tenured*.
+For the current competition, limited duties faculty members are not eligible.

-Application should be submitted, in a single PDF file, by November 15, 2013 to Dr. Debra Dawson, Director, Teaching Support Centre by e-mail: email@example.com.
+Application should be submitted, in a single PDF file, by March 14, 2014 to Dr. Natasha Patrito Hannon, Coordinator, Teaching Fellows Program by e-mail: email@example.com.

 There are seven parts to the proposal submission:

 - Executive Summary of the Project (1 page Maximum)

 Proposal should include: a rationale for the project; project objectives; expected impact of the project on teaching in the Faculty; time lines; the number of students/faculty/TAs affected by the project; a detailed budget outline** that includes written quotes; a plan for the dissemination of the project outcome(s) within the University; a plan for the sustainability of, or differentiation created for Western by, the innovation; overview of data analysis methods used if the projects includes research on teaching.

 **Please consult with the Instructional Technology Resource Centre group (firstname.lastname@example.org or Merran Neville at x83976) prior to including the purchase of any computer software or electronic devices in your proposed budget.
 In many instances, these resources can be provided centrally and need not be included in your budget calculations.